davidamichelson/DIV6700/schedule.md

 - Discussion sections. *(Zoom)*

 ### Thursday, August 27, 2020 or later
-- Meet with TA and with Dr. Michelson in two separate office hours meetings.
-Sign-up on Brightspace *(B)*
+- On Thursday sign up for an appointment to meet with your TA and with Dr. Michelson in two separate office hours meetings.
+Sign-up on Brightspace *(B)* on Thursday for appointments on Thursday or a later day.

 ## Week 2: Christianity in the Greco-Roman World